 When you file a claim with your UM insurance, it’s the same process as liability insurance, except you don’t have to prove fault.
 You’re allowed to use your coverage for any injury resulting from an accident.
 It reimburses you for medical costs, lost wages, and vehicle repairs.

-How Chris Hudson Law Group Can Help You After a DUI Accident
+How Chris Hudson Law Group Can Help You If You Were Injured By A Drunk Driver

-If you or your loved one sustained an injury caused by a driver under the influence, you should hire Chris Hudson Law Group immediately.
+If you or your loved one sustained an injury caused by a driver under the influence, you should hire a drunk driver car accident lawyer from Chris Hudson Law Group in Augusta immediately.
 When you hire us, we’ll launch a full investigation into the car crash and start collecting essential evidence.

 We understand the DUI accident laws in Georgia.
 We’ll make sure we submit the appropriate documents to the insurance company promptly.
 When it comes time to negotiate a settlement, we’ll aggressively pursue the maximum amount available.

-Call us at 706-863-6600 or fill out our contact form for a free case evaluation.
-Our experienced lawyers are ready to answer your questions and help you get back on your feet.
+Call us at (706) 863-6600 or fill out our contact form for a free case evaluation.
+Our experienced drunk driver car accident lawyers are ready to answer your questions and help you get back on your feet.